Seawolf2/RPAN/README.md

 python3 downloadstreams.py yourusername
 ```

----
+## Download comments only

-If you just wish to download comments on all of a user's streams, then use the donwloadcomments.py script instead.
-The downloadstreams.py script will download both streams and comments.
-There's no need to run both.
-For example
+If you only want to download comments, run the downloadcomments.py script, e.g.

 ```
 python downloadcomments.py yourusername
 ```
 will download all comments on all of yourusername's streams.

----
+## Download streams between between two dates

 To select streams within a time window, you can specifiy a time window in UNIX time as follows
 ```